SINGROUP/pycp2k/README.md

       ```
       python setup.py install --user
       ```

+    4. Make sure that the path ~/.local/lib/python2.x/site-packages is in your PYTHONPATH system variable.
+It should be by default.
+You can check what paths are available in python by running:

+    ```python
+    import sys
+    print "\n".join(sys.path)
+    ```

 2. Usage (MPI parallel run on Triton):
    1. Write the python script for your simulation.
 See the examples folder for